Skip to content

 i.e. [0.5, 0.3, 0.2] will give 50% one pax, 30% 2 pax, etc"""

-prob_saturday_night: bool = False
+prob_saturday_night: float = False

 """Probability that the customer has a R/T itinerary with a Saturday night stay.